Stuyk/altv-athena/README.md

 -   Phone System
     -   A built in phone.
     -   Phone can handle custom applications.
+    -   Dealership App in Phone
+    -   Bank App in Phone
+    -   Vehicle Summoner in Phone
 -   Custom Job Framework
     -   Easy to Use Job Language / Creation
     -   Play Animations